 1. Closes property tax loopholes benefiting wealthy corporations.

-2. Cuts small business taxes.
+2. Cuts small business and homeowner taxes.

 3. Reclaims billions every year to invest in our schools and local communities.